DCRG-Bristol/pim/README.md

 A simple package manager for Matlab (inspired by [pip](https://github.com/pypa/pip)).
 Downloads packages from Matlab Central's File Exchange, GitHub repositories, or any other url pointing to a .zip file.

+This has been slightly edited to suite the style used in the dcrg repositories.

 ## Quickstart

-Download/clone this repo and add it to your Matlab path (using `addpath`).
+Download/clone this repo and add it to your Matlab  (using `add`).
 Now try the following:

 - `mpm install [package-name]`: install package by name
 - `mpm uninstall [package-name]`: remove package, if installed
 - `mpm search [package-name]`: search for package given name (checks Github and Matlab File Exchange)
 - `mpm freeze`: lists all packages currently installed
-- `mpm init`: adds all installed packages to path (run when Matlab starts up)
+- `mpm init`: adds all installed packages to  (run when Matlab starts up)

 ## More details